jachris/cook/docs/_posts/2017-10-08-introduction-to-cook.md

 ## Motivation

-Cook was created to address two specific problems:
+Cook was created to address two specific problems, which are somehow related:

 - **Simplicity**.
 Most build-systems are so complex that even doing simple tasks inevitably lead to consulting Google and Stack Overflow.
 Some are even